John Gregg (baker)

-John "Jack" Robson Gregg (1909–1964) was an English businessman, best known as the founder of Greggs, the United Kingdom's largest bakery chain.
+John Robson Gregg (9 November 1909 – 23 September 1964) was an English businessman, best known as the founder of Greggs, the United Kingdom's largest bakery chain.

 Biography

-Gregg was born at Canada Street, Newcastle upon Tyne, in 1909.
-At the age of 14 he joined the family egg and yeast business.
+Gregg was born at Canada Street, Newcastle upon Tyne, in 1909 to John George Gregg (1874 – 1932) and Mary Ann Gregg (née Marrs; 1878 – ?).
+At the age of 14, he joined the family egg and yeast business.
 He would make deliveries on his pushbike to local working-class homes.
 He acquired a van in the 1930s.

 Gregg was called up to serve in the British Army during World War II and during this time his wife bought a second van and started distributing confectionery as well as ingredients for bread.
-In 1939 he founded Greggs, a family bakery store in Tyneside, with its first shop opening in 1951 on Gosforth high street.
-By 1953 the business consisted of one shop and six vans selling products from the bakery.
+In 1939, he founded Greggs, a family bakery store in Tyneside, with its first shop opening in 1951 on Gosforth high street.
+By 1953, the business consisted of one shop and six vans selling products from the bakery.

 He died of lung cancer in 1964.
-After his death, his son, Ian Gregg, took over the family business.
+After his death, his son, Ian Gregg (b.
+1939), took over the family business.

 Personal life

-He was married to Elsie and together they went on to have two sons, Colin and Ian, and one daughter, Gay.
+He was married to Elsie (née Davis; 1909 – 1972) and they had two sons, Colin and Ian, and one daughter.
 He was also known by the name "Jack".